markbsigler/CodePipeline-MCP/PROMPT.md

 ---

 The resulting project should be robust, secure, observable, and easily extensible, automatically exposing OpenAPI operations as MCP tools, following all security best practices, and ready for production and CI/CD.
+All requirements above are mandatory unless otherwise noted.

 ---